Marginal quenches and drives in Tomonaga-Luttinger liquids: R e nyi divergence and relative entropy

 In the second step we used \eqref{eq:totalE} and the fact that the contribution from the trace in the second term only comes from the zero modes.
 The last term vanishes in the thermodynamic limit; this is shown in Appendix \ref{app:trace} using the flavoured partition function.
 Therefore, the relative entropy takes the form

-for $L \gg 1$, yielding a remarkably simple dependence on the Zamolodchikov distance $\nu$.
-This correctly reproduces the finite contribution in \eqref{eq:RelEnt-from-renyi}.
-It also obeys the general property of being non-negative and, as expected, gives zero when the Luttinger parameters (compactification radii) are the same.
-We stress that \eqref{eq:rel-ent} is an example of how two different distance measures are precisely related, namely a quantum information-theoretic distance and a geodesic distance in the space of theories.
+for $L \gg 1$, reproducing the result in \eqref{eq:RelEnt-from-renyi}.
+It obeys the general property of being non-negative and, as expected, gives zero when the Luttinger parameters (compactification radii) are equal.
+We stress that \eqref{eq:rel-ent} yields a remarkably simple dependence on the Zamolodchikov distance $\nu$ and that it is an example of a relation between two different distance measures, namely a quantum information-theoretic distance and a geodesic distance in the space of theories.